-RIM 2012 roadmap surfaces, reveals specs for 3G BlackBerry PlayBook and new CurvesAlex Wagner - Senior News Editor
+RIM 2012 roadmap surfaces, reveals specs for 3G BlackBerry PlayBook and new CurvesAlex Wagner - Deputy Managing Editor, News Desk

 Earlier this week, some details on RIM's device plans for 2012 surfaced, outing info on a 3G-enabled PlayBook and some BlackBerry 10 devices.
 The RIM leaks continue today, as the company's full roadmap for 2012 has been posted by the folks at BGR.
 There's quite a bit of information to be digested in the pack of slides, so we'll break down some of the important stuff in handy bullet form: